mistergjh/acf-render/readme.txt

 * Specify Post ID: [acf-render name="first_name" post="89"]
 * Specify Template: [acf-render name="first_name" template="custom-text"]

-API, programmatic usage: see ACF Render Docs at http://goldhat.ca/acf-render-docs/
+API, programmatic usage: see ACF Render Docs at https://goldhat.ca/acf-render-docs/

+See demo usage at https://goldhat.ca/acf-render-docs/acf-render-demo/

 == Installation ==

 1. Upload the plugin files to the `/wp-content/plugins/plugin-name` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress
 3. Add an [acf-render name="acf_field_name"] shortcode to a post or anywhere shortcodes are used.

+== Screenshots ==

+1.
+2.
+3.
+4.